yunyaogu/yunyaogu.github.io/README.md

 # Will initiate legal actions against RISD at any time for long term professional reputation sabotages and unlawful search engine linkage associations
 ## DeployDataThanIdentitySell; DesignUniversally
+## When you fuss with me.
+What am I gonna do?
+## Like a parachute 🪂 or zipped department head 💳 Pat the fuss or pxxs.
+Make it nice.
+UnZip my bra.
+Pierce with ring.
+Cum to the launde.
-# BE CIVIL - CHOOSE YAHOO TO SEARCH
+# CHOOSE YAHOO TO SEARCH
 ### #NoAffiliationWithDesignEducationalProgram ###PermanentlyDeletedRISDContactToDisassociate #OwnThatI'mAFailedDesignerWithTwo4/5KPI
 ## 震旦保险别找我找王桂云